 For white wine stored in your refrigerator, just pull it out about 30 minutes before you’re ready to serve.
 Refrigerators are normally set around 40°F. A bit of warm up time is needed to reach the ideal temperature range for white wine.

 To chill your white wine quickly, place it in the fridge for at least 1 hour before serving.
 Or you can always pop it in the freezer for a quicker chill about 30 minutes.

 Best Serving Temperature for Red Wine

-No, red wine should not be served at room temperature.
+The popular belief is that red wine should be served at room temperature.
 This outdated rule-of-thumb originated centuries ago when wine was served in drafty old English castles.
-Today our typical room temperatures are not ideal for our precious red wine.
+Our typical room temperatures today are not ideal for our precious red wine.

 The best serving temperature for red wine ranges between 55°-65°F. The light-bodied red wines are best served on the cooler end of that range than the full-bodied reds.

 Pinot Noir should be served between 55°-60°F. Merlot, Cabernet Sauvignon, and Syrah are best served between 60°-65°F.

 How to Chill Red Wine

 Place your red wine in the refrigerator for 15-30 minutes before you are ready to serve.
 This will definitely make a big difference in the taste and aromas of the wine.